sergey-shandar/public/notes/economy/justice.md

 Examples of violations: social security tax.

 The progressive taxes work well to fight the growing inequality in wealth redistribution when the working class is getting poorer and poorer every year.
-The best candidates are `y = K * log(1 + x/K) + U`.
+The best candidates are `y = K * log(1 + x/K) + U`, where `K` is a scale factor.

 ## The fourth principle: Accumulated tax